NSU-FA20-CSE299-3/Group08/README.md

    <img width="400" height="999" src="./README_files/6.PNG"><br>
    Figure 1.0
  </p>
- <h3>2.2 Login to a specific platform :</h3>After completing  registration the users will be logged in automatically but they can log in manually as well.
+ <h3>2.2 Login page :</h3>After completing  registration the users will be logged in automatically but they can log in manually as well.
 They will be introduced to the below log in page.<br>
   <br>